Anthony Günther, Count of Oldenburg

-Günther was born in Oldenburg and was the ruling count of Oldenburg from 1603 until his death in Rastede, and of Delmenhorst from 1647 until his death.
-He was the son of John VII (1540–1603) and Elisabeth of Schwarzburg-Blankenburg.
+Early life and ancestry

-Anthony Günther married Sophie Catherine (28 June 1617 – 22 November 1696), a daughter of Alexander, Duke of Schleswig-Holstein-Sonderburg and Dorothea of Schwarzburg-Sondershausen.
+Günther was born in Oldenburg, into the House of Oldenburg and was the ruling count of Oldenburg from 1603 until his death in Rastede, and of Delmenhorst from 1647 until his death.
+He was the son of John VII (1540–1603) and Countess Elisabeth of Schwarzburg-Blankenburg.

 Biography

 S. Baring-Gould relates the following interesting anecdote about the count in his book "Strange Survivals Some Chapters in the History of Man":

 In 1615 Count Anthony Günther of Oldenburg, on visiting a dyke in process of construction, found the workmen about to bury an infant under it.
 The count interfered, saved the child, reprimanded the dam-builders, and imprisoned the mother who had sold her babe for the purpose.
 Singularly enough, this same count is declared by tradition to have buried a living child in the foundations of his castle at Oldenburg.

 Haus "Graf Anton Günther"

 The Haus "Graf Anton Günther" is a historic house in central Oldenburg, dating from 1682.
 Count Anton Günther is depicted on the facade, which was redesigned in the neo-Renaissance style in 1894.
 The house was used by merchants and tobacco manufacturers.